cheriangeorge/System-Commands-course/Week8.md

     - `root` user-name
     - `cd /home/scripts/backup` command
   - The above command runs mkbackup.sh as root every working day at 02:05 AM
+* Demonstration
+  - The first time crontab is used you have to select the default editor
+  - crontab is in `etc` directory
+  - `anacron` is run by the System administrator
+  - `cron.daily` is a folder in `etc` that displays daily tasks.
+Similarly `cron.hourly`,`cron.monthly`,`cron.weekly`
+  - By placing a script in any of these directories you can make it run at the specified schedule
+  - By running `crontab -e` you can execute a specific script at a time.
+Customize timely running of scripts.

 * Startup scripts
   - Startup scripts: `/etc/init/`, `/etc/init.d/`
   - Runlevel scripts: